ryukzak/memo0/_projects/nitta.markdown

     React, TypeScript for User Interface; Haskell for Core; Verilog for FPGA
 </div>

-Currently, the project has focused on two goals:
+Today, the project focus on two goals:

-- be published as open-source code (BSD license);
+- publishing as open-source code (BSD license);
-- develop the hardware accelerator for system dynamics and its integration into the cloud platform of our friends: [sdCloud project](https://sdcloud.io).
+- developing the hardware accelerator for system dynamics and its integration into the cloud platform of our friends: [sdCloud project](https://sdcloud.io).

-You can start meeting with the project by reading [recent publications](https://ryukzak.github.io/publications/) and by viewing presentations:
+You can start meeting with the project by reading [recent publications](https://ryukzak.github.io/publications/) and viewing presentations:
 - [2021, NITTA: principles of work](https://ryukzak.github.io/news/2021-02-03-nitta-internals/) in Russian;
 - [2019, LCPS Workshop: NITTA - Design Application Specific Processors](https://disk.yandex.ru/i/nllkSLEIzmf7GA) in Russian.